 Meet Our Team

 Stephen Falbel has been Treasurer of the Monteverdi board since 2008 and also led the board of the Center for Arts and Learning from its inception in 2012 until 2017.
+Steve is currently filling in as office manager for the Monteverdi office in Fall of 2020.
 He is a professional singer, performing with Counterpoint and his early music ensemble, the Green Mountain Monteverdi Ensemble of Vermont, as well as other groups.
 By day, he is a public transportation planning consultant.

 Deb Smoller has been a Monteverdi board member since 2017 and President since 2019.
 Deb has taught piano lessons for 27 years (bio here) and flute for 18 years.
 Her early careers in Burlington included work in the nonprofit sector including Flynn Theatre for Performing Arts, Discover Jazz Festival, and Burlington City Arts as well as in the for-profit sector in cinema.
 More recently Deb spent 6 years with a local/sustainable food organization as operations manager and currently as a manager sub with Hunger Mountain Co-op.